getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 The default object property behavior is to check up the `[[Prototype]]` chain (see the *this & Object Prototypes* title of this series), so `catchall` is consulted for an `everyone` property.
 The proxy `get()` handler then kicks in and returns a function that calls `speak(..)` with the name of the property being accessed (`"everyone"`).

-I call this pattern *proxy last*, since the proxy is used only as a last resort.
+I call this pattern *proxy last*, as the proxy is used only as a last resort.

 #### "No Such Property/Method"

 A common complaint about JS is that objects aren't by default very defensive in the situation where you try to access or set a property that doesn't already exist.
-You way wish to pre-define all the properties/methods for an object, and have an error thrown if a non-existent property name is subsequently used.
+You way wish to predefine all the properties/methods for an object, and have an error thrown if a nonexistent property name is subsequently used.

 We can accomplish this with a proxy, either in *proxy first* or *proxy last* design.
 Let's consider both.